 Awkward Installation Causing Low Spots

-Commercial HVAC units weigh around 400 to 4,000 lbs, which means sometimes an awkward installation or unforeseen settling will cause a low spot around the unit.
+Commercial HVAC units weigh around 400 to 4,000 lb.
+This means sometimes an awkward installation or unforeseen settling will cause a low spot around the unit.
 This can lead to the flashing becoming loose and/or puddling water around the unit.
-Having the unit regularly inspected, a few times a year at least, will prevent any long-standing puddling water problems.
+To prevent any long-standing puddling water problems, it is recommended to have the unit regularly inspected a few times a year.

 Heavy Traffic Areas Causing Damage to Membrane

 The flat roof membrane around the HVAC unit could suffer damage from being a high traffic area.
-We’re not talking about a downtown cities’ sidewalk high traffic, rather technicians, employees, and other workers on the flat roof for whatever reason.
-The HVAC technicians, themselves, could’ve cause some damage to the membrane around the unit when installing it or servicing it.
+We’re not talking about downtown cities’ sidewalk high traffic.
+However technicians, employees, and other workers on the flat roof for whatever reason.
+These HVAC technicians, themselves, could’ve caused some damage to the membrane around the unit when installing it or servicing it.

 One idea to reduce the wear along high traffic areas is to place walk-pads in these areas.

 All penetrating objects on a flat roof are potential causes of leaks and damage, so they should be regularly inspected.
 The most common object to cause leakage problems is the large and heavy commercial HVAC units.
-Even when they’re installed well and carefully, inspecting them regularly is important to prevent any leakage, mold, or substructure damage.
+Even when these units are installed well and carefully, inspecting them regularly is important to prevent any leakage, mold, or substructure damage.

 These 4 reasons to regularly inspect the area around HVAC units on flat roofs, point out the main issues these large weighty units cause.
-If one of these issues is detected, applying RoofSlope can solve the problem quickly and easily.
+If one of these issues is detected applying RoofSlope quickly and easily can solve the problem.
 RoofSlope is an auxiliary sloping product that can be applied around the base of penetrating objects and the sides of a flat roof.

-RoofSlope will eliminate puddling water caused by low spots around the HVAC unit, and provide a sloping seal around the flashing.
-RoofSlope is an innovative roofing product that’s UV stable, can be applied with one coat, is durable, fast drying, and bonds well over multiple substrates.
+It will eliminate puddling water caused by low spots around the HVAC unit.
+Also, it will provide a sloping seal around the flashing.
+RoofSlope is an innovative roofing product that’s UV stable.
+It can be applied with one coat, is durable, fast-drying, and bonds well over multiple substrates.

 Applying RoofSlope around commercial HVAC units on a flat roof as a preventative measure will go a long way in ensuring these common problems don’t occur.
 If interested in learning more, please contact us today.